 In my dissertation, Rhetorical Investments: Writing, Technology, and the Emerging Logics of the Public Sphere (2017), I argued that an “infrastructural” model of public discourse lays the groundwork for writing pedagogies that engage students in meaningful reflection about the dynamics of the digital landscape.
 Through two cases studies—one focusing on “old media” (the turn-of-the-century public lectures of sex educator Emma Elizabeth Walker) and one focusing on “new media” (the #blacklivesmatter discourse that emerged in a viral Facebook thread)—I developed the concept of rhetorical investment.
 I argued that this concept helps attune us to the ways that individual rhetors contribute to the transformation of the public sphere.

 I am currently working on a book project.
 This project investigates the ways that everyday writers use networked technologies to catalyze social change (The New Information Warriors: Rhetoric, Writing, and Social Change in the Digital Age).
-Drawing upon 30 in-depth interviews, the project studies the writing practices of these “information warriors”—racial justice activists, disability advocates, economic justice activists, gender activists, and climate change activists—in a variety of networked contexts.
+Drawing upon in-depth qualitative interviews, the project studies the writing practices of these “information warriors”—racial justice activists, disability advocates, economic justice activists, gender activists, and climate change activists—in a variety of networked contexts.